HackframeResearch/.github/profile/README.md

 Live long and code better!

 > If you're a systems engineer wielding expertise in the mystical arts of hardware and/or software development, we really need your brainpower.
 So, we're beaming down a request for a wee bit of your valuable time.
 We've got a survey ready to go, and your insights will be as precious as a cache of dilithium crystals!
 Just a few minutes of your time can help us create tech that's more accessible and tuned perfectly to your needs.
 Ready to engage?
-Just click [click here](https://docs.google.com/forms/d/e/1FAIpQLSdoYAq-8agRYC7A3r-8lYnw8xmcA9ax6ZtiM-2ejI9OFxhRvQ/viewform?usp=sf_link) to get started.
+Just [click here](https://docs.google.com/forms/d/e/1FAIpQLSdoYAq-8agRYC7A3r-8lYnw8xmcA9ax6ZtiM-2ejI9OFxhRvQ/viewform?usp=sf_link) to get started.

-Lastly and most importantly, here's the route to join our starship community and help us warp-speed into a future where compute-efficiency isn't just a dream, it's a reality.
+Lastly and most importantly, here's the route to join our starship community and warp-speed into a future where compute-efficiency isn't just a dream, it's a reality.
 [Join our Discord Server](https://discord.gg/YmJQHHEGRs)!